kagesenshi/blog/_posts/2023-09-11-reverse-wsl.md

 This guide assumes that you have at least 4c/8t CPU with 16GB of RAM, and you are using Fedora as the primary operating system.
 Any other Linux distro should work too, but this guide focuses on Fedora.

-For more convenience on display performance, you may want to use Windows 10 Pro or Windows 11 Pro as I found RDP is more tunable compared to SPICE.
+You may want to use Windows 10 Pro or Windows 11 Pro as I found RDP local cursor give a better experience compared to SPICE.
 RDP is only available on the Pro edition of Windows.

 #### Setting Up The VM